rochars/byte-data/BUILDING.md

 There **should** be no warnings during the build.

-The dist files are created in the *dist/* folder:
+The dist files are created in the *dist/* folder.
-- ./dist/byte-data.js (ES6)
-- ./dist/byte-data.min.js (ES6)
-- ./dist/byte-data.umd.js (ES3)

 The API documentation is created in the *docs/* folder.